Who did it?

 The black-and-white pairs do not appear in Four quarks in the shell.

 Is the black glueball a candidate for Dark Matter?
 Backward time evolving dark antimatter is a candidate for Dark Energy, as is described in previous page.
-Is the white glueball pair a candidate for the INFLATION at the beginning of the universe?
+Is the white glueball pair a candidate for the INFLATION (Alan Guth and Paul Steinhardt) at the beginning of the universe?
 If so, because of the inflation, the backward time evolving parts of the universe might be further away from us than originally is thought.

 What exactly happens is yet under consideration.
 I tried to treat the emission and absorption of white gluon pairs in Vacuum stability at page 5 of QG, Quaternion Gravitation.